What Is a Stye?

 Some people confuse styes for another type of bump on the eye called a chalazions.
 Unlike styes, chalazions are mostly painless.
 Chalazions appear as small bumps in the eyelid that are caused by blocked oil glands.
 Similar to styes, chalazions can usually be treated with a warm compress.
 If left without treatment, some styes eventually turn into chalazions.

-If you find that you have serious problems with your vision and your stye doesn’t heal on its own within a week or two you should seek the help of a health care professional.
-Styes may burst as they heal and release fluid or shrink in size without draining as the immune system combats the infection.
+If you are having serious problems with your vision and your stye isn’t healing on its own within a week or two, you should seek the help of a healthcare professional.

-The bacteria from one stye can sometimes spread and cause additional styes.
-When an individual has multiple styes or their entire eyelid is infected, of if you notice that irritation and swelling has moved beyond your eye and spread to other areas of your face, such as your cheek, it is best to visit a health care professional.
+If you have multiple styes, if your entire eyelid is infected, or if you notice that irritation and swelling has moved beyond your eye and spread to other areas of your face, such as your cheek, it is best to visit a healthcare professional.

 References